az-digitalag/dpp-extractor-plot/README.md

 Correct the caause of the reported error and try running the command again.

 Once you are satisfied with the results you can delete the *do_config.py\** files.

+If you are using git submodules, the necessary files are copied to the parent folder.
+You will be making changes to the "extractor.py" file in the parent folder (**not** in the submodule folder).

 This is another good point to save your files to source control.